autarch/perl-advent-calendar-2015-stepford/article.md

 ```

 This class has two attributes.
 The `root_dir` attribute is neither a
 dependency nor a production.
-You'll see how you can set this attribute later
+You'll see how to set this attribute later
 on.
 The `children_file` attribute is a production.
 Some other steps will
 depend on this production.